Welcome Aboard!

 How our program reflects this:

-To this end, we offer an Engineering Physics degree and a Physics degree with Electrical pre-engineering focus.
-We also offer 5-year dual degree programs where a student completes a face-to-face Physics, Engineering Physics or Chemistry BS degree on McMurry University campus and simultaneously pursues an online BS engineering degree with the University of North Dakota.
-Another option is to graduate with a 4-year Physics or Engineering Physics BS degree from McMurry and continue with a Masters engineering degree in another school.
+To this end, we offer an Engineering Physics degree.
+We also offer 5-year dual degree programs where a student completes a face-to-face Engineering Physics or Chemistry BS degree on McMurry University campus and simultaneously pursues an online BS engineering degree with the University of North Dakota.
+Another option is to graduate with a 4-year Engineering Physics BS degree from McMurry University and continue with a Masters engineering degree in another school.

-Why study Physics at a small school rather than Engineering at a big school:
+Why study Physics and Engineering at a small school rather than just Engineering at a big school:

-Physics and Engineering Physics at McMurry: At McMurry, our "more important" work is to teach you.
-Our goal is to prepare you for a career with a bachelors and/or for that specialized attention that the larger schools will give you in graduate school.
+Engineering Physics at McMurry: At McMurry University, our "more important" work is to teach you.
+Our goal is to prepare you for a career with a bachelor's and/or for that specialized attention that the larger schools will give you in graduate school.
 Our curriculum is broader based to give you more options and to allow you to work with people from a variety of other disciplines even if you already know where you want to be.
 We have connections to graduate programs and encourage summer research for our undergraduates.
-Since we don't have graduate students, we focus that energy on our undergraduates.
-Our smaller class sizes allow us to speed-up or slow-down our topics to meet the needs of specific students in class.
+Since we do not have graduate students, we focus that energy on our undergraduates.
+Our smaller class sizes allow us to speed up or slow down our topics to meet the needs of specific students in class.
 If one person needs extra help and another needs to stretch their wings, we can design projects on the side for some students without burying others.
 Without graduate students, we regularly take our undergraduates on trips to conferences and research facilities.
-Because our largest class for physics majors is about 15 students, we know you, your strengths, your weaknesses, and your personality.
+Because our largest class for physics majors is about 20 students, we know you, your strengths, your weaknesses, and your personality.
 We enjoy working with you to find a path that suits you best, whether that is physics, engineering, mathematics, or some other field.
-We also offer tons of extra help through the STEM Student Success Center.
+We also offer tons of extra help through the EDGE Center and other venues.

 A physicists' physicist (what you will study):